We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Not aggression – like “UGH.
 That’s hideous!!!”
 Kindness should always be a priority, but you can also be honest.

-Real honesty also goes with finances.
-Chose to be honest with your spouse or partner about those finances.
+Real honesty also applies to finances.
+Choose to be honest with your spouse or partner about those finances.
 Be honest with yourself about how much debt you have.

 There is a calmness about knowing – even if it’s worse than you thought.